Hiuching-Jyu/sunrisinggg.github.io/_posts/2021-7-13-ROS-errors-sulotions.md

 ## Error1
-`<<br>E: The repository 'http://ppa.launchpad.net/levi-armstrong/ppa/ubuntu bionic Release' does not have a Release file.
+`<E: The repository 'http://ppa.launchpad.net/levi-armstrong/ppa/ubuntu bionic Release' does not have a Release file.

-<br>N: Updating from such a repository can't be done securely, and is therefore disabled by default.
+N: Updating from such a repository can't be done securely, and is therefore disabled by default.

-<br>N: See apt-secure(8) manpage for repository creation and user configuration details.
+N: See apt-secure(8) manpage for repository creation and user configuration details.

-<br>E: The repository 'http://ppa.launchpad.net/levi-armstrong/qt-libraries-xenial/ubuntu bionic Release' does not have a Release file.
+E: The repository 'http://ppa.launchpad.net/levi-armstrong/qt-libraries-xenial/ubuntu bionic Release' does not have a Release file.

-<br>N: Updating from such a repository can't be done securely, and is therefore disabled by default.
+N: Updating from such a repository can't be done securely, and is therefore disabled by default.

-<br>N: See apt-secure(8) manpage for repository creation and user configuration details.>`
+N: See apt-secure(8) manpage for repository creation and user configuration details.>`

 #### Sulotion
 [解决方案链接](https://blog.csdn.net/m0_49448331/article/details/108354926 )